-The master of science in computer science degree program offers intensive preparation in design, programming, theory and applications.
-Training is provided for both academically oriented students and students with professional goals in the many business, industrial and governmental occupations that require advanced knowledge of computer theory and technology.
+The MS in Computer Science degree program offers intensive preparation in design, programming, theory and applications.
+Training is provided for both academically oriented students and students with professional goals in the many business, industrial and governmental occupations requiring advanced knowledge of computer theory and technology.

-Courses and research are offered in a variety of subfields of computer science.
-They include: operating systems, computer architecture, computer graphics, pattern recognition, automata theory, combinatorics, artificial intelligence, database design, computer networks, programming languages, software systems, analysis of algorithms, computational complexity, parallel processing, VLSI, computational geometry and design automation.
+Courses and research are offered in a variety of subfields of computer science, including operating systems, computer architecture, computer graphics, pattern recognition, automata theory, combinatorics, artificial intelligence, database design, computer networks, programming languages, software systems, analysis of algorithms, computational complexity, parallel processing, VLSI, computational geometry and design automation.

 School: Erik Jonsson School of Engineering and Computer Science